Deutherius/Filament-Width-Comp-Experiments/README.md

 ## Charts!
 Data!
 I'll try to keep an up-to-date chart with various filament width logs here.
 Click on the chart to get an interactive live version.
+### UPDATE - CAUTION
+I found that the logs are a bit wrong - on the X axis, the units are definitely not mm, thez are more like 2.533 mm for each sample.
+Filaments are still comparable within this chart, just note that the trends you see in them are longer than appears at first glance.
+(Reason for this is in Appendix A)

 So far we have:
 1. ESUN ABS+ Black, new batch